nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to respond to queries within 2 seconds.
+6. Should work on both 32-bit and 64-bit system.
+7. Should be intuitive and easy to use.
+8. Should have a way to retain persons data upon closure of application.
+9. Should ensure that persons information are accurate.
+10. Should be easily enhanced by other developers.

 ## Appendix D : Glossary